 About Your Print:

 Your print comes with a certificate of authenticity and was made by a commercial printing service using Kodak Professional Endura Premier Lustre paper.
-My signature on the back is signed with an archival acid free ink pen and the blue logo stamp uses archival acid free ink.
+My signature on the front and back is signed with an archival acid free ink pen and the blue logo stamp uses archival acid free ink.